bifurcationkit/BifurcationKit.jl/docs/src/ks1d.md

 		)
 ```

-Plotting the result is as easy as
+Plotting the result can be done using

 ```julia
 plot(diagram; code = (), plotfold = false,  markersize = 3, putspecialptlegend = false,